Stonehaven derailment: Aftermath

 Work to remove the vehicles from the crash site, made difficult by the surrounding terrain, began on 10 September and required the construction of a 900 m road to enable a 600 tonne crawler crane to access the site.
 A smaller crane was needed to erect the large crane, which took a week to construct.
-The army lent a tracked armoured recovery vehicle (a CRARRV) to move the carriages within reach of the crane.
 The final carriage was lifted on 15 September, and removed from the site before 21 September.
 In the meantime, the site was handed back to Network Rail on 19 September.
 Once recovered, the vehicles were taken to a secure compound at Glasgow Works to allow the Rail Accident Investigation Branch (RAIB) to gather further evidence.
 All except power car 43030 were scrapped in May 2021, with this taken to Haymarket TMD where it was stripped for parts before being scrapped in November 2022.

-Following the publication of their final report by the RAIB in March 2022, drivers' union ASLEF called for the withdrawal of HSTs.
+Following the publication of the RAIB's final report in March 2022, drivers' union ASLEF called for the withdrawal of High Speed Trains.
 This was described as a "knee-jerk reaction" which was "wrong-headed" by Rail editor Nigel Harris.
-Christian Wolmar commented that the withdrawal of HSTs from service may actually lead to more deaths as their replacements may lead passengers to abandon train travel and drive instead; cars being inherently less safe than trains.
+Christian Wolmar suggested that the withdrawal of High Speed Trains could actually lead to more deaths, since it would encourage travellers to drive rather than taking the train (cars being inherently less safe than trains).
 On 27 April 2022, a motion by ASLEF calling for a public enquiry into the accident was unanimously endorsed at the Scottish Trades Union Conference in Aberdeen.

-Following the publishing of the RAIBs final report in March 2022, Transport Scotland announced that a steering group was being set up to driven safety improvements on railways in Scotland.
+In response to the report, Transport Scotland announced that a steering group was being set up to drive safety improvements on railways in Scotland.
 In July, it was revealed that the group had still not met, a situation criticised by the National Union of Rail, Maritime and Transport Workers.

+A plaque commemorating the three dead was placed adjacent to the war memorial at Aberdeen station.